komapper/komapper.github.io/content/en/docs/Reference/Query/introduction.md

 val result: List<Address> = db.runQuery { query }
 ```

-In the above example, a singleton Query DSL is used,
+In the above example, a singleton `QueryDSL` is used,
-but Query DSL can also be instantiated.
+but `QueryDSL` can also be instantiated.
 Instantiation is useful when you want to share query options
 among queries generated from the same instance.